-It was observed, during the Ketamine-Medetomidine induced state of anesthesia, that regions of the secondary associative cortex were affected, while regions respective to the primary sensory and motor cortices were favoured.
-Those results suggest that the differences that exist between the primary and secondary associative cortices were related to the phenomena observed.
-In order to understand how these differences might be involved with the results, it is necessary to comprehend some principles of organization of the cerebral cortex.
-The cortex comprehends the most external layer of the brain, possessing only a few millimiters of thickness.
-Along all the cerebral mantle, it assumes a laminar structure of organization, being possible to be discretized into subdivisions composed by distinct populations of cells of different densities, sizes and shapes \citep{purves2012neuroscience}.
-Schematically, the microcircuits found on this laminar structure perform three main functions: the amplification of inputs and signals received, the computation that is given by operations realized mainly on the superficial layers, and the communication that involves the transmission of information from one layer to another, and also from other regions of the cortex.
-Besides the existence of a global similarity, different specialized regions of the cortex possesses distinctions on this laminar organization \citep{brodmann1908beitrage}, presenting cells with distinct morphology, cellular connectivity (distinct neuronal circuits) and different sources of inputs and destinations of outputs.
-One of the main differences that exists between the primary sensory and motor cortex (regions predominantly activated) and the secondary associative cortex (regions most affected) resides on the source of inputs and destination of outputs of these regions.
-The primary sensory and motor cortices are related to primary processing of sensory and motor information, being its main source of inputs the thalamus\footnote{The primary sensory cortex receives thalamic information related directly to peripheral sensory organs.
-The motor cortex receive inputs from the thalamic nuclei related to basal ganglia and cerebellum.}.
-The secondary associative cortex performs a function of association, being involved with the integration of the information that has been processed sequentially in primary and higher order divisions of the sensory and motor cortex, being its main source of inputs other regions of the cortex, and not the thalamus\footnote{The secondary associative cortex also receives inputs from the thalamus, but its\textbf{ \underline{main}} source of inputs comes from other regions of the cortex.}.
+During the Ketamine-Medetomidine-induced state of anesthesia, it was observed that regions of the secondary associative cortex were affected.
+In contrast, regions relative to the primary sensory and motor cortices were favored.
+Those results suggest that the differences between the primary and secondary associative cortices were related to the observed phenomena.
+It is necessary to comprehend some principles of the cerebral cortex organization to understand how these differences might be involved with the results.
+The cortex comprehends the most external layer of the brain, possessing only a few millimeters of thickness.
+Along the entire cerebral mantle, it assumes a laminar organization structure, being possible to be discretized into subdivisions composed of distinct populations of cells of different densities, sizes, and shapes \citep{purves2012neuroscience}.
+Schematically, the microcircuits found on this laminar structure perform three main functions: the amplification of inputs and signals received, the computation performed by operations realized mainly on the superficial layers, and the communication that involves the transmission of information from one layer to another, and also from other regions of the cortex.
+Besides a global similarity, different specialized cortical areas possess distinctions in this laminar organization \citep{brodmann1908beitrage}, presenting cells with distinct morphology, cellular connectivity (distinct neuronal circuits), and different sources of inputs and destinations of outputs.
+One of the main differences between the primary sensory and motor cortex (regions predominantly activated) and the secondary associative cortex (regions most affected) resides in the source of inputs and destination of outputs of these regions.
+The primary sensory and motor cortices are related to the primary processing of sensory and motor information, with the thalamus being its main source of inputs\footnote{The primary sensory cortex receives thalamic information related directly to the peripheral sensory organs.
+The motor cortex receives inputs from the thalamic nuclei related to basal ganglia and cerebellum.}.
+The secondary associative cortex performs a function of association, involved with the integration of the information that has been processed sequentially in primary and higher-order divisions of the sensory and motor cortex, being its primary source of input to other regions of the cortex and not the thalamus\footnote{The secondary associative cortex also receives inputs from the thalamus, but its\textbf{ \underline{primary}} source of inputs comes from other regions of the cortex.}.